webplatform/docs-wpd/Infrastructure/procedures/Replacing_a_VM/index.md

 This document describes how to replace any VM in an existing deployment (e.g. staging) with a new one, install/update targeted web application and apply current configurations.
 All of that is done in a way that we can replace a faulty VM without affecting the site uptime.

-Using our ''Salt Stack'' (not published yet, see ''/srv/salt''), rebuilding a VM is reduced to a few commands and makes it cheap to replace any components which gives us the insurance that we can consistently have the same outcome.
+Using our ''Salt Stack'' (not published yet, see ''/srv/salt'' and {{OperationsTask|48}}), rebuilding a VM is reduced to a few commands and makes it cheap to replace any components which gives us the insurance that we can consistently have the same outcome.

-'''Remember''' most recurring commands are listed at the bottom of <code>/srv/salt/README.md</code> on the salt master and they are also visible from our states repository on GitHub (not published yet, see ''/srv/salt'').
+'''Remember''' most recurring commands are listed at the bottom of <code>/srv/salt/README.md</code> on the salt master.

 == Introduction ==